NANDILLONMaxence/Script_Autonome_de_Sauvegarde/README.md

 ```
 or

-a weekly backup at 2 AM every Sunday:
+A weekly backup at 2 AM every Sunday:
 ```
 0 2 * * 0 /path/to/your/script/backup.sh
 ```